A brief introduction

 When is it happening?

 Universal Credit is already in place for single people, and is now being rolled out in stages across the country to working age couples and families with two children or fewer who are making a new claim for benefits.
-Online applications for Universal Credit will be accepted in Welwyn, Hatfield and some areas in Watford from 6th December 2017, and the rest of Watford and Three Rivers from 24th January 2018.
-Universal Credit will be rolled out in other Thrive Homes areas in 2018.
-To find out the details of when the Universal Credit roll out will take place in your area please log on to https://ucpostcode.entitledto.co.uk/ucdate and enter your postcode.
+Online applications for Universal Credit are now being accepted in Three Rivers, Watford, Welwyn Hatfield, Broxbourne and St Albans.
+Universal Credit will be rolled out in other Thrive Homes areas from September to December 2018.
+To find out the details of when it will take place in your area please log on to https://ucpostcode.entitledto.co.uk/ucdate and enter your postcode.

 How will it affect you?